 Are you looking for work online but don’t know where to turn with all the get rich quick schemes, surveys, and blogging opportunities you read about every day.

 There are other work from home jobs available but finding something legitimate can be hard.
-This review of Rev.com might give you some ideas of alternative work.
+This Rev.com review might give you some ideas of alternative work.

-There are good and bad reviews to be found online for Rev, so in this review, I’ll go over what you need to know to get a good idea if this might be for you.
+There are good and bad reviews to be found online for Rev. In this review, I’ll go over what you need to know to get a good idea if Rev is legit and if it might be for you.

 Pros: Free to join, work from home when you like, regular weekly payments, variety of projects